-The Day Program provides an environment that focuses on people’s strengths rather than their memory limitations, addressing the needs of the total person: physical, mental, and emotional.
+The Day Program utilizes a person-centered care approach to provide an environment that focuses on people’s strengths rather than their memory limitations, addressing the needs of the total person: physical, mental, and emotional.
 Recreational Therapy activities are designed to restore motor, social and cognitive functioning, build confidence, develop coping skills, and integrate skills learned in treatment settings into community settings.
 Take a look at the calendar, see the programs in action, and learn more about the different types of programming we offer.

 Programs in Action!

 IMCC provides a wide range of these activities at the Adult Day Health Center.
 Activities are described below in four categories: cognitive, physical, psychosocial, and sensorimotor.
 Many activities provide benefits in multiple, if not all areas.

 Cognitive programs that utilize working memory from the past and help maintain skills.
 Cognitive programs include Brain Fitness which utilizes specific cognitive activities which are designed to stimulate dendrite and neural growth and increase overall brain function.
 Large groups and small group activities rely on reminiscing, retrieving information from long-term memory.
 Cognitive programs are weaved into active games which allow all participants to participate and be successful.
 Our programs include: Learning Circles, Brain Fitness Group, Cognitive Programs, Brain Fitness System by Dakim, and Montessori Activities.